cisdev2/ipeer4-server/README.md

     php app/console doctrine:fixtures:load

-To reset the database, run:

-    php app/console doctrine:database:drop --force
-    php app/console doctrine:database:create
-    php app/console doctrine:schema:update --force

-To reset the database and load the fixtures, use the `reset` shell script:
+To reset the database and load the fixtures, use the `reset` shell script (uses the commands above after running `doctrine:database:drop --force`):

     ./app/reset

 Tests